 You will be received by our people at the airport.
 Then will drive to Ta Dzong (Watch Tower) which was converted to National Museum in 1969 by the third king.
-Then will visit Paro Rinpung Dzong one of the finest example of Bhutanese architecture which serves as Paro district head office as well as a monastic community.
+Then will visit Paro Rinpung Dzong one of the finest examples of Bhutanese architecture which serves as Paro district head office as well as a monastic community.
 If you feel energetic then will walk down to Paa chu, cross over the cantilever bridge and get to other side where our driver will be waiting.

 Night Halt: Paro

 Today after breakfast will drive to Taktshang Base and then will hike to Taktshang (Tiger's Nest) which is one of the most popular tourist sites.
-Its the place blessed by Guru Padmasambhava in the 8th century, though the monastery was only constructed in 1692 by Desi Tenzin Rabgay.
+Its the place blessed by Guru Padmasambhava i n the 8th century, though the monastery was only constructed in 1692 by Desi Tenzin Rabgay.

 The hike will take on average 5 to 6 hours up and down.
 And this also helps you to aclimatize.
+In the evening will relax.

 Night Halt: Paro